csc301-2023-fall/project-42-team-collab/deliverables/D3/iteration-D3-review.md

  * Did your partner accept the features?
 And were there change requests?
  * What were your learnings through this process?
 This can be either from a process and/or product perspective.
  * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*
+---
+* We listed out an outline of things that we want to mention and also thought about what kind of questions that our partner might ask and how we were going to answer them.
+* We managed to show almost all the features of our program, except some minor issues.
+* Our partner accepted the features, and proposed several features that we could implement in the future, including but not limited to: adding organization goals, parsing commands instead of popping up a window every time a kudo is requested, etc.
+* That before presenting, we need to ensure that everything works, and run a quick demo without our partner probably an hour before the demo, so that when demonstrating our program, no surprising issues would arise.